#02

 & Mo Laudi

-podcast 48’ 58”
+in conversation podcast 48’ 58”

 Johari - Brass Band, sculptures by Baloji, form a unifying thread between the trio, with a corresponding text by Njami and sound composition by Mo Laudi.
 Together they discuss the interrelation between history, memory and music resonating across South Africa, DRC, Cameroon, France and the United States.
 The conversation examines how ways of living, remembering and writing are interwoven on the continent and asks -- Should we reinvent or question the semantics and the way history is written?
 How can we reinvent languages, find other rhythms, and the instruments for reappropriating, reinterpreting and rewriting history?